 How to make your upcycled advent calendar

-- First make the paper covers of your tin cans.
-On the white paper draw around a bowl or something else round, that is a bit wider than the top of the tin can.
+Step 1:First, make the paper covers of your tin cans.
+On the white paper, draw around a bowl or something else round that is a bit wider than the top of the tin can.

-- Cut out these paper discs.
-You will need 25 paper discs one for each day.
+Step 2: Cut out these paper discs.
+You will need 25 paper discs, one for each day.
+Then, write the numbers 1 to 25 on each paper disc using a stencil and red sharpie.

-- Fill your tins with your treats.
-As well as the treat, I cut out the pictures of last years Christmas cards and write a cheesy Christmas joke on the back of them.
-My kids actually look forward more to guessing what the Christmas picture is going to be and seeing how bad the Christmas joke is.
+Step 3: Fill your tins with your treats.
+As well as a treat, I cut out the pictures of last year’s Christmas cards and wrote a cheesy Christmas joke on the back of them.
+My kids look forward to guessing the Christmas picture and seeing how bad the Christmas joke is.

-- I arranged my tin can advent calendar into a Christmas tree shape.
+Step 5: I arranged my tin can advent calendar into a Christmas tree shape.
 This involved a pyramid of tin cans; a row of 1, followed by a row of 2, then 3, then 4, then 5, then 6.
-The final 4 tin cans were stacked in a 2 by 2 formation to form the trunk.
+The final four tin cans were stacked in a 2-by-2 formation to form the trunk.

-- I simply used a hot glue gun to stick the tin cans together.
+Step 6: I used a hot glue gun to stick the tin cans together.
 I constructed each row of my upcycled advent calendar first.
-Then I stuck the rows together one by one finishing off with the trunk.
+Then I attached the rows, finishing off with the trunk.

-- I found the hot glue gun worked really well for this task, as the glue has a volume which fills in any gaps.
-The only thing with a glue gun is that you have to work fast as it sets very quickly (which is actually a good thing).
+I found the hot glue gun worked well for this task, as the glue has a volume filling any gaps.
+The only thing with a glue gun is that you have to work fast.
 The double-sided sticky foam pads work just as well as the glue gun.
 I used a combination of both.

 Personally, I like the numbers in my advent calendars to be in a random order.
 To me that is part of the fun of the advent calendar, hunting for the right day.
 Are you random or ordered, and what do you put in your advent calendars?